 To better understand the distinction, consider the expense for your receptionist which might be say $50k annual salary plus benefits.
 However, what is the cost?
 The cost could be far greater than the expense if this person upsets and causes the loss of a client.

 There is synergy in the way department heads need to look at responsibility.
-Among many other items, the CFO of an organization is responsible to ensure a sound internal control structure, to safe guard the organization’s assets, and maintain a healthy cash flow.
+Among many other items, the CFO of an organization is responsible to ensure a sound internal control structure, to safeguard the organization’s assets, and maintain healthy cash flow.
 IT is in some ways a subset of finance since in certain aspects it grew out of the finance function.
 While the CFO is ultimately responsible for the entire internal control structure and asset safeguarding, the CIO/CTO shares in that responsibility.
-It is in the mutual interest of Finance and IT to work together to satisfy the many overlapping business requirements in the most cost effective manner possible.
+It is in the mutual interest of Finance and IT to work together to satisfy the many overlapping business requirements in the most cost-effective manner possible.

 There is a tendency in any industry to confuse having tools with achieving objectives.
-“Cloud” is a perfect example of this phenomena.
-While the ”Cloud” may be a cost effective and viable data management option for some companies, for others it may not be cost advantageous at all.
+“Cloud” is a perfect example of this phenomenon.
+While the ”Cloud” may be a cost-effective and viable data management option for some companies, for others it may not have cost advantages at all.
 The team at cStor reviews our client’s business variables and data center management needs to see where the “Cloud” may or may not make sense.